PaulKinlan/paul.kinlan.me/content/2016-12-08-building-a-pubsub-api-in-javascript.markdown

   };
 });
 ```
+Edit: Removed the use of promise.

 And there we are.
 A simple pubsub system that is likely full of bugs, but I like
 it. :) I've put it on [github](https://github.com/PaulKinlan/EventManager) if
-you are intersted in it.
+you are interested in it.